benmvp/slides/2019/nationjs/react-eco.md

 </div>

 NOTES:
-- Let's start easy
+- Also want to point out the React Dev Tools
-- The React Dev Tools are super helpful in debugging React components
+  * They are super helpful in debugging React components
 - You browse the React component tree just like the DOM tree
   * And you can look at the component props as well as the state
   * Keeps improving to provide more debugging capability